hustvl/QueryInst/README.md

 ## Citation

-If you find our paper and code useful in your research, please consider citing:
+If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil: :

 ```BibTeX
 @article{QueryInst,